jmalbornoz/DeploymentPreparation/README.md

 ===================================================================================================

-## Predicting Repeat Customers in the Travel Business
+## Business use case to be addressed: Predicting Repeat Customers in the Travel Business

 The aim of the project is to build a machine learning model to predict which customers of a travel agency are going to be repeat customers.